HealthOne Blog

 Recovery from Injuries

-Prefabricated and custom-fitted orthotics can reduce pain caused due to some injuries with fewer risks.
-By doing the work of a muscle it actually allows them to relax and repair themselves.
-Many surgeries for the foot problems have been avoided by simply using custom orthotics.
+Prefabricated and custom-fitted orthotics can reduce pain caused by some injuries with fewer risks.
+Doing the work of a muscle, it actually allows it to relax and repair itself.
+Many surgeries for foot problems have been avoided by simply using custom orthotics.

 Foot pain can cause you to choose one foot over the other while walking, throwing your hips out of alignment.
 Orthotics align the hips and help you to develop a better posture.